 Clients are now being emailed by Sun Park, a few days before travelling, to tell them that “due to circumstances beyond their control, we cannot offer you any accommodation.”
 They are not offering to refund money, but are telling people they will offer accommodation “at a later date.”

-There’s lots of information (nineteen pages of it!) on this Trip Advisor thread.
+There’s lots of information (over 20 pages of it!) on this Trip Advisor thread.

 Update 31st August.

 A reader has contacted the British Consulate in Las Palmas.
 Whilst they can’t get involved in what is a private contract, they were concerned that British Nationals are being affected and they contacted the Guardia Civil in Yaiza.

 They were told that Sun Park is not operational, and that there are a few people still on site who are having difficulties with access to water and electricity, and that the matter is being investigated by courts in Arrecife.